San Jaimt: 2018: Munvidhi

 The single "Thee" from San Jaimt's second Malayalam Hip hop album Munvidhi was released on 23 October 2018.
 The song is a fusion of folk beat and Malayalam rap.
 His second single "Veera Kadha" from the same album was released on 6 June 2019.

 He announced that the full album will be released in December.
 San Jaimt's 5th single "Changala" was released on 3 July 2020 and features artists Vivek G Harry and Apoorva.
 The 6th song from the album called "Veendeduppu" was released on 18 July 2020.
 The song "Veendeduppu" talked about the importance of Mental health and it was featured in The New Indian Express on 23 July 2020.

 2021: 20 beats project

 20 beats project was an initiative by San Jaimt promoting the Hip hop music scene in Kerala.
 The beats were free and were produced in a period of 2 months.
 The 20 beats project was meant to encourage aspiring rappers who liked to produce their own songs without any copyright issues.

-2021: Ulka
+2021-2023: Ulka: Echoes of rage, resilience and guilt

 San Jaimt released his first single "Scene" from his third Malayalam Hip hop album "Ulka" featuring Rzee Purplehaze on 3 April 2021.